There should be no more doubts regarding Leo Austria and his ability to coach, according to June Mar Fajardo himself.

 “Hindi lang siya nabibigyan ng credit.
 Sobrang humble niya,” he said.
 “Pero ako na magsasabi sa inyo, magaling si Coach.
 Magaling siya na coach.
 Siya ‘yung dahilan kaya nananalo ng championship ang San Miguel.”

-The former PBA Rookie of the Year turned coach, furthermore, has remained unbeaten so far in eight Philippine Cup Finals appearances.
+The former PBA Rookie of the Year turned coach, moreover, has remained unbeaten in eight Philippine Cup Finals appearances.

-Asked what makes their chief think-tank great, the now-five-time Finals MVP offered a short response, but one that has solidly encapsulated his philosophy that’s been working so well for a team as stacked as San Miguel.
+Asked what makes their chief think-tank great, the now-five-time Finals MVP offered a short response.
+But it was one that solidly encapsulated his philosophy that’s been working so well for a team as stacked as San Miguel.

 “Kasi pinapabayaan niya ‘yung mga players na maglaro.
 And nailalabas ng mga players yung game nila.
 At the same time, composed siya.
 Ayun.
 Nagsa-start ‘yan sa practice.
 Nadi-disiplina niya kami,” said Fajardo.

-But Austria, ever the funny man, had this to say, although there should be no denying how honored he was after hearing his star’s sentiments.
+But Austria, ever the funny man, had this to say, although there should be no denying how honored he felt after hearing his star’s sentiments.

 “Kaya magaling ako dahil may June Mar ako eh.
 At si June Mar magaling dahil merong ako,” he said with a hearty laugh.